Optimal Sup-norm Rates and Uniform Inference on Nonlinear Functionals of Nonparametric IV Regression: Optimal sup-norm convergence rates

-The sieve NPIV estimator is implemented in exactly the same way as the ``fully endogenous'' setting in which $X_i$ consists only of endogenous variables, just as with 2SLS estimation with endogenous and exogenous variables \citep{NeweyPowell,AiChen2003,BCK}.
-Other NPIV estimators based on first estimating the conditional densities of the regressors variables and instrumental variables must be implemented separately at each value of $z$ in the partially endogenous case \citep{HallHorowitz,Horowitz2011,GagliardiniScaillet}.
+In many empirical studies, some regressors might be endogenous while others are exogenous.
+Consider the model

-Our convergence rates presented in Sections \ref{s-upper} and \ref{s-l2} apply equally to the partially endogenous model (\ref{e-p-exog}) under the stated regularity conditions: all that differs between the two cases is the interpretation of the sieve measure of ill-posedness.
+where $X_{1i}$ is a vector of endogenous regressors and $Z_i$ is a vector of exogenous regressors.
+Let $X_i = (X_{1i}',Z_i')'$.
+Here the vector of instrumental variables $W_i$ is of the form $W_i = (W_{1i}',Z_i')'$ where $W_{1i}$ are instruments for $X_{1i}$.
+We refer to this as the ``partially endogenous case''.
+The sieve NPIV estimator is implemented in exactly the same way as the ``fully endogenous'' setting in which $X_i$ consists only of endogenous variables, just like 2SLS with endogeneous and exogenous regressors.\footnote{ All that changes here is that $J$ may grow more quickly as the degree of ill-posedness will be smaller.
+In contrast, other NPIV estimators based on estimating the conditional densities of the regressors and instrumental variables must be implemented separately for each value of $z$ \citep{HallHorowitz,Horowitz2011,GagliardiniScaillet}.} Our convergence rates presented in Section \ref{s-upper} and Appendix \ref{s-l2} apply equally to the partially endogenous model (\ref{e-p-exog}) under the stated regularity conditions: all that differs between the two cases is the interpretation of the sieve measure of ill-posedness.